pu2clr/AKC695X/README.md

 # [PU2CLR AKC695X Arduino Library](https://pu2clr.github.io/AKC695X/)

-This is an Arduino Library to control the AKC695X / M695X DSP radio devices.
+This library facilitates control over the AKC6955 / M6955 DSP radio devices using Arduino.

-This library was built based on [AKC6955 stereo FM / TV / MW / SW / LW digital tuning radio](http://maximradio.altervista.org/akc6955/AKC6955-datasheet-english.pdf) document from "AKC technology".
-Others sources help the author to build this library.
-You can check these sources on [References](https://pu2clr.github.io/AKC695X/#references).
+The development was primarily based on the [AKC6955 stereo FM / TV / MW / SW / LW digital tuning radio](http://maximradio.altervista.org/akc6955/AKC6955-datasheet-english.pdf) documentation provided by **AKC technology**.
+Additionally, various other sources assisted the author in crafting this library.
+More information about these can be found in the [References section](https://pu2clr.github.io/AKC695X/#references).

-The PU2CLR AKC695X Arduino Library also intend to be used on __all members of the AKC695X family with I²C  bus interface__ respecting, of course, the features available for each IC version. __Please, check the Datasheet of the divice before starting your project__.
-Finally, it can be freely distributed using the [MIT Free Software model](https://pu2clr.github.io/AKC695X/#mit-license).
+Intended to be compatible with __all AKC695X family members featuring an I²C bus interface__, this library accommodates the unique features inherent to each IC variant.
+It's imperative to __review the device's datasheet before initiating your project__.

+Furthermore, distribution of this library is permitted under the [MIT Free Software license](https://pu2clr.github.io/AKC695X/#mit-license).

 [Copyright (c) 2020 Ricardo Lima Caratti](https://pu2clr.github.io/AKC695X/#mit-license).

 Contact: __pu2clr@gmail.com__.

 ## Donate